FrisovanDijk/traviantools/README.md

 - Village
     - Building costs
     - Time to next village
+    - (new & done) Res dev calculator showing production at field levels
     - (new) Village builder with presets
     - (new) CP efficiency overview
 - Economy